tkrille/osiam-docker/README.md

 ### Debug

+You can also start Tomcat in debugging mode.
-To enable tomcat debugging, set the `DEBUG` environment variable to any value.
+Set the `DEBUG` environment variable to any value and expose the default debugging port `8000`.
 For example, add this to the `run` command:

-    -e "DEBUG=true"
+    -e "DEBUG=true" -p 8000:8000

+You can now attach a debugger to `localhost:8000` and debug the OSIAM services.

 ## Build